 I believe that each one of us is unique and whole just as we are.
 We each have our own personal gifts, talents, and purpose.
 We can explore this inner wisdom and beauty, discovering our authentic self.
-Through mindfulness we learn to respond to life in a conscious way.
+Through mindfulness we learn to respond to life with curiosity and a sense of friendliness toward self.

-I have been practicing nursing for over 25 years.
-Much of my experience has been in acute hospital pediatric settings at Georgetown University Hospital, East Tennessee Children’s Hospital (Knoxville TN), and UNC Hospital (Chapel Hill, NC), as well as Rex Pediatrics of Cary and Carolina Allergy and Asthma.
+I have been practicing nursing for over 30 years.
+Much of my experience has been in acute hospital pediatric settings at Georgetown University Hospital (Washington D.C.), East Tennessee Children’s Hospital (Knoxville TN), and UNC Hospital (Chapel Hill, NC), as well as Rex Pediatrics of Cary and Carolina Allergy and Asthma.
 Throughout my nursing career, I have focused on patient and family education, stress management in crisis situations, and being present and open to physical and emotional needs.
-The deep connection between stress and wellness that I have witnessed as a nurse led me to the Duke Integrative Medicine Mindfulness Based Stress Reduction (MBSR) for Professionals Program, and numerous graduate programs and retreats on mindfulness.
-I now place my focus on the value of self-care, self-compassion, wellness, and the power it has to transform lives.
+The deep connection between stress and wellness that I have witnessed as a nurse led me to the Duke Integrative Medicine Mindfulness Based Stress Reduction for Professionals Program (MBSR for Professions), and numerous graduate programs and retreats on mindfulness.
+I now place my focus on the value of mindfulness, self-awareness, self-care, self-kindness, self-compassion, wellness, and the power it has to transform lives.

 An interview with Lisa: